Fujifilm X-T20 vs Panasonic FZ330

 - More heavily discounted: Has been on the market for longer (launched in July 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 comes out slightly ahead of the FZ330 (10 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 emerges as the winner of the contest (11 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T20 and the Panasonic FZ330 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.